nbeaver/why-linux-is-better/readme.rst

 Encodings with different bit patterns for uppercase and lowercase had been proposed as early as 1959, [#Bemer_1959]_ though they were not widely implemented.
-For example, the IBM 7030 "Stretch" supercomputer used an 8-bit encoding that included interleaved uppercase and lowercase alphabets, and was used at Los Alamos as early as 1961.
+For example, the IBM 7030 "Stretch" supercomputer, first installed at Los Alamos National Laboratory in 1961, had an 8-bit encoding that interleaved uppercase and lowercase alphabets.
 [#Stretch_supercomputer]_
+However, the 7030's character encoding did not catch on.

 Early on, ASCII committee concluded that 6-bit encodings (64 bit patterns) were insufficient to include both control characters and special characters